jakeknowles/PaidAid/app/src/main/java/uw/tacoma/edu/paidaid/controller/readme.txt

    HELP - Your app must use web services to make the app functional.
 Using dummy data is not allowed for this phase.
 Explain in your README.txt file as to where and why you used web services.

 5. We implemented Content Sharing via email messaging.
-To send an email, you must interested in a request.
+To send an email, you must be interested in a request.
 When a user clicks on a request, and then clicks "Pick Up", they are able to send an email to the user who posted the request.
 The email feature is solely for figuring our details (where, when, etc.) when users are interested in helping out someone.
+    - To use email messaging, you must go to 'emails' on the emulators 'apps' screen and have your email account logged in on the emulator.
+This allows for you to send an email to a recipient via PaidAid.
+This allows users to have an email option when the prompt "Send Email Via" pops up.

 6. We implemented custom account Sign-In.
-A new account can be registered, using the normal account registration validation scheme: must type in a username not registered yet / must not be blank, a password that is at least 7+ characters, and an email with an '@' sign.
+A new account can be registered, using the normal account registration validation scheme:
+    - Username must not be registered yet / must not be blank
+    - Password must be 5+ characters
+    - Email must have '@' sign and "---".com  |   Ex: (test@gmail.com)

-7. We use graphics for our icon that appears in the emulator and also our logo shown plenty of times on many different screens throughout our app.
+7. We implemented graphics for both our icon and our logo.

-8. You must write at least one JUnit class for a model class and at least one Instrumentation test to test a fragment/activity in your project.
-The tests need to be thorough not trivial.
-Your app must not crash when any of the options are chosen.
-Every crash on the app is a deduction on the overall project grade.
-I suggest installing the apk file on a different tester’s device to test.
-   They should use the account information provided to login.
-This will ensure that we can test your app and run it successfully.
-Your source code must have javadoc for all the methods and comments for any obscure code.
-Java coding conventions must be followed that you learned in the past courses.
-Remove all TODOs.
-Make sure that each java file has a header with the information for each class.
+    - Icon appears on emulator apps screen
+    - Logo appears on multiple screens throughout our app

+8. We implemented both a JUnit class test and an Instrumentation test.
+    - JUnit (RequestTest)
+    - Instrumentation (RegisterFragmentTest)